 Summary: This article explains a spiritual solution to hell on earth and in the mind and provides a psychological understanding of religious doctrines of terror.
 It proposes a psychological view of hell as trauma seeking to resolve itself through a reenactment of violence and argues the bodhisattva vow is the philosophical and theological resolution to hell.
-It traces the ideological origins of the doctrine of hell in historical trauma and offers a theological and humanistic way of healing hell on earth, including Jesus’s example of entering into suffering in loving service, or seva.
+It traces the ideological origins of the doctrine of hell in historical trauma and offers a humanistic way of healing hell on earth.

 Hell exists everywhere on earth as the ignorance and enslavement in the minds of all who suffer needlessly, driven by the energy of unresolved trauma which creates violence in the mind that leads to violence in the world.
 Hell in this sense is a psychological condition.
 The psychology of hell is simple: hell is pure fear, psychic fragmentation seeking resolution through vengeance.
 Hell is a reenactment, or repetition compulsion, of violence, which is behind every trauma.
 However, even though hell is the opposite of love, it is at bottom a desperate unconscious cry for love, a manifestation of enslaved consciousness seeking release from suffering through reenactment.

 Doctrines of hell created as a punishment for not believing in the dogmas of a religious institution or holy book are the penultimate ideological manifestation of the trauma of hell.
 Preaching that the divine will for creation is eternal hatred and violence is the gospel of Satan, not any kind of God (Satan in the sense of the personification of evil.)
 If there is such thing as a doctrine inspired by demons (1 Timothy 4:1), it is the teaching of hell, for demons are consciousness distorted against itself deceptively appearing as light.

 The Traumatic Origin of the Doctrine of Hell